dirakx1/MoneyOnTangle/README.md

-# EasyGiro
+# EasyGiro -Libra

-Distributed ledger for money transfer between clients.
+Distributed ledger for money transfer between clients, using libra framework
 <img src="./EasyGiro.png">

-## IOTA ledger
+## Libra ledger

-* IOTA ledger makes possible to do real time transactions, in our case money transfers!.
+* Libra ledger makes possible to do real time transactions, in our case money transfers!.
-* IOTA ledger use and specifics are docummented in [[iotacore]]
+* Libra ledger use and specifics are docummented in [[libracore]]

 ## Interaction API